capy-language/capy/README.md

 otherwise be required by Sections 4(a), 4(b) and 4(d) of the License.
 ```

-This exception can also be found at the bottom of the [LICENSE-APACHE](./LICENSE-APACHE) file.
+This exception can be found at the bottom of the [LICENSE-APACHE](./LICENSE-APACHE) file.
 This is the same exception used by the [Swift programming language](https://www.swift.org/legal/license.html).

 The capybara logo was AI generated by [imagine.art](https://www.imagine.art/), who own the rights to it.
 It can be used in this non-commercial setting with attribution to them.

+I would honestly rather pay an artist to make a proper logo, but I wouldn't know how to do that.